siemens/mtda/docs/build.rst

     device=/dev/sda

 where ``sdwire1`` is the serial number programmed into the SDWire EEPROM.
-Use ``sd-mux-ctrl -l`` to list SDWire devices connected to your NanoPI NEO and obtain their serial number.
+Use ``sd-mux-ctrl -l`` to list SDWire devices connected to your NanoPi NEO and obtain their serial number.